RyanLua/InstaWebhooks/docs/source/installation.rst

 From development container
 --------------------------

-We fully support `development containers <https://containers.dev/>`_ for easily getting started, whether you want to test out InstaWebhooks before installing it or if you want to contribute.
+`Development containers <https://containers.dev/>`_ can be used setup your machine for contributing InstaWebhooks.

 GitHub Codespaces
 ~~~~~~~~~~~~~~~~~